 Section 16(a) of the Exchange Act, requires our executive officers and directors, and persons who own more than 10% of a registered class of our equity securities (collectively, the "Reporting Persons"), to file reports of ownership and changes in ownership with the SEC.
 The Reporting Persons are required to furnish us with copies of all Section 16(a) reports they file.
-Based solely upon a review of Forms 3, 4 and 5 and amendments thereto furnished to us during fiscal 2007, we believe that the current Reporting Persons complied with all applicable Section 16(a) reporting requirements and that all required reports were filed in a timely manner.
+Based solely upon a review of Forms 3, 4 and 5 and amendments thereto furnished to us during fiscal 2008, we believe that the current Reporting Persons complied with all applicable Section 16(a) reporting requirements and that all required reports were filed in a timely manner, with the exception of the following filings: